secretgraph/secretgraph/docs/implementation/api.md

 -   allow_hidden: can see hidden contents (Net,Cluster), can set hidden attribute (Net,Cluster), hidden groups of clusters (Net).
 Net properties won't become visible as well not net attached
 -   allow_hidden_net: nets become visible (Net)
 -   allow_hidden_net_props: can see net properties except default (Net)
--   manage_deletion: can delete every content or cluster (Net)
+-   manage_delete: can delete every content or cluster (Net)
 -   manage_active: can can block and unblock nets (via Cluster ids)
 -   manage_cluster_groups: can manage global groups of clusters, hidden groups of clusters become visible
 -   manage_net_groups: can manage global groups of nets, hidden groups of nets become visible.
 Can see properties of netGroups- Can see properties of netGroups